doyensec/electronegativity/CONTRIBUTING.md

 ```

-Take a look at some of the checks in `/src/finder/checks` to get an idea on how things work.
+Take a look at the different checks in `/src/finder/checks` to get an idea on how things work.

 ### Naming conventions